-While retirement is probably the last thing on your child’s mind, that doesn’t mean you can’t put the idea of preparing for the future there.
+While retirement planning options are probably the last thing on your child’s mind, that doesn’t mean you can’t put the idea of preparing for the future there.

 You can show them the power of starting early and help them form good habits now, or just start the process for them if they are very young.
 (Even a baby can have a Roth IRA, IF they meet the requirements.
 As we’ll go into later, there’s no minimum age to open an IRA.)

 Opening and funding a Roth IRA for your kids can be a great way to give them a financial head start in life.

 If You’re Wondering What a Roth IRA Is…

 In short, it’s used to set aside after-tax money for retirement, and you usually invest within it.
 It’s a type of individual retirement arrangement that’s named for a senator.

 Under current US tax law, each dollar contributed to a Roth IRA is allowed to grow tax-free while it’s in there.
 So when you open one for your child, that gives them a LOT of time for potential earnings.
 Don’t underestimate the value of money potentially growing over time.

 (Of course, all investments could lose value and not investing has inflation risk.
 You should consult a professional who knows your and your child’s situation.
 Your child’s mileage may vary.)

 Opening a Roth IRA for your child is easy as you will see, but it’s worth going over a few more of the benefits of having one.